WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 The *preflight* files are copied to `public/assets` directory.
-Open page in the browser, preflight JS does it's job of renaming classnames and preflight CSS does it's job of of hiding that `Incabable :(` message.
+Open `public/index.html` in the browser, preflight JS does it's job of renaming classnames and preflight CSS does it's job of of hiding that `Incabable :(` message.

-The sole reason for *preflight* is to use some ES3 code without any polyfills that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
-It is not about which features to enable, granular feature detection and fallbacks can be done in actual app code using tools such as [*Modernzr*](https://modernizr.com). *preflight* should not be touched by webpack *compiling* system!
+The sole reason for *preflight* is to use some ES3 (NOT even ES5!) code without any polyfills that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
+It is not about which features to enable, granular feature detection and fallbacks can be done in actual app code using tools such as [*Modernzr*](https://modernizr.com). *preflight* should not be touched by webpack *compiling* system.

 ---
 # First build of SCSS/CSS